pace-neutrons/Horace/documentation/smg/10_how_to_use_the_SAN_area.md

 password
 ```

-One way to mount the drive on Linux is to use `gio`.
-The code fragment below
+### Example

-gives an example of how to copy the file `README.txt` from the SAN area in a
+The examples below demonstrate how to mount the share and copy the file `README.txt` from the SAN area
-Jenkinsfile.
-ANVIL requires the use of `dbus-run-session` when mounting the
-drive.
-In reality, you may want to have a separate bash script that contains
+in a Jenkinsfile.
+In a production system you may want to have a separate bash script that contains the
-the mount/copy commands and takes the SAN path and credentials as arguments.
+mount/copy commands and takes the SAN path and credentials as arguments.

+#### Linux

+One way to mount the drive on the ANVIL Linux build agents is to use `gio`.
+ANVIL requires the use of
+`dbus-run-session` when mounting the drive this way.

 ```groovy
 pipeline {